chauxvive/100-days-of-code/log.md

  * 8/17 complete

 **Thoughts**:
+Getting sick which really sucks.
+Cancelled my shop hours and dinner with friends.
+Trying to super-hydrate.
 Starting Redux!
 Yay! ...not sure exactly what Redux is or is FOR yet, also should watch some vids to better understand exactly what React is great at, while I'm at it.
 It's one thing to know how, but for people like me, knowing why is the only way we really understanding things.
 Finished reading "Lean In".
 Following lots of interesting people on Twitter- it's a great community for coders.
 My first 7 day git streak.
 The Durham fair starts today!
-Unfortunately, I've just caught something...
+Finished reading "Lean In".

 **Links to work:**